GustavoAgt/shuffle-recipe/README.md

 In the project directory, you can run:

 ### `npm install`
-Install al the packages need for the app to work.
+Install all the packages needed for the app to work.

 ### `npm run dev`